Introduction to the desktop PC motherboard

 Desktop PCs mostly use ATX motherboards.
 The motherboard manufacturers provide a user manual for each model that comes with a new motherboard.
 It provides all of the information on that make/model of board, including how to connect the power supply, install the internal components, such as the RAM memory, processor, drives, etc.

 If you buy a brand-name PC you need to identify the make/model of its motherboard in order to obtain a user manual from its manufacturer’s website.
-Alternatively, you can use a free tool, such the Belarc Advisor or CPU-Z.
+Alternatively, you can use a free tool, such as the Belarc Advisor or CPU-Z or Speccy.

 The link below provides the download page for the motherboard of the Asus Sabertooth X99 Intel Socket 2011 motherboard.
 Choose the language you want to download the file in the PDF format that requires a free PDF document reader.
 You can save it to read at your convenience.